Spravato® Treatment Resistant Depression Clinic

 About SPRAVATO®

-SPRAVATO® ® was approved by the U.S. Food & Drug Administration on March 5, 2019, and is only available to patients at certified treatment centers in the United States, such as Rochester Center for Behavioral Medicine (RCBM).
+The U.S. Food & Drug Administration approved SPRAVATO® on March 5, 2019, and is only available to patients at certified treatment centers in the United States, such as Rochester Center for Behavioral Medicine (RCBM).

 This treatment is approved for adults ages 18 and older.

-SPRAVATO® ® is available only through a restricted distribution program called the SPRAVATO® ® REMS (Risk Evaluation and Mitigation Strategy).
-A REMS program is in place to ensure the safety of all patients who are treated with SPRAVATO® ®.
-The Rochester Center for Behavioral Medicine’s SPRAVATO® Program operates underneath the REMS program for service implementation at our office.
+SPRAVATO® is available only through a restricted distribution program called the SPRAVATO® REMS (Risk Evaluation and Mitigation Strategy).
+A REMS program is in place to ensure the safety of all patients treated with SPRAVATO®.
+The Rochester Center for Behavioral Medicine’s SPRAVATO® Program operates under the REMS program for service implementation at our office.

 What is the difference between ketamine and esketamine (SPRAVATO®)?